Govind Sharan Lohra: Career

 He performed in several national events such as Rastriya Janjatiya Sammelan (1992) in Andaman and Nicobar Islands, Rastriya Ekta Sibir (1994) in Chittorgarh, Rajasthan, National folk music event (1996) in Patna, Chotanagpur Mohatsav (1999) in Bihar (Now Jharkhand), Bharatiya Kishan Sangh's national event (2000), Hastinapur, Uttar Pradesh and 4th Vanvasi Krida Mahotsav (2000) in Ranchi.

-At present, he helps researchers in regional language Department of Ranchi University about Nagpuri folk music.
-At old age he has paralysis but he want his knowledge to give next generation.
-He advise youth to not distort folk music in the name of modernization.
+He had helped researchers in regional language Department of Ranchi University about Nagpuri folk music.
+At old age he had paralysis but he wanted his knowledge to give next generation.
+He advised youth to not distort folk music in the name of modernization.

+Death

+He died on 2 January 2025 at his village.

 Awards and recognition

 He has been awarded several awards including Akruti Samman (2002), Peter Naurangi Sahitya Samman (2010) and Jharkhand Bibhuti (2012).
-He also received several certificate from Youth Hostel of India, New Delhi (1992), Bihar Government (1996), Sur Tarangi Sammajik evam Sanskritik Sanstha, Patna.
+He also received several certificates from Youth Hostel of India, New Delhi (1992), Bihar Government (1996), Sur Tarangi Sammajik evam Sanskritik Sanstha, Patna.
 He was awarded Jaishankar Prasad Smriti Award in 2021.